 Britain Yearly Meeting employs staff to carry out the centrally managed work of Quakers in Britain.
 We aim to be an ethical employer, with a 1:4 ratio between our highest and our lowest paid staff.
 Britain Yearly Meeting is a Living Wage employer.

-• Administrative Support Officer (Integration team)
+• Governance Projects Support Officer

 Hours